 - Please be advised that even if you have the permission of the instructor or have satisfied all pre-requisites/co-requisites necessary for enrollment at the host institution, you must still complete the online application and the host’s registration process through the appropriate office at the host institution to be considered officially registered in a course.

-- The online application at www.suny.edu/crossregister must be submitted before you register at the host school and before the start of classes at Brockport.
+- The online application at www.suny.edu/crossregister must be submitted before you register at the host school and before the start of the semester/term at Brockport.
 Registration dates and deadlines vary by college.
 You are responsible for contacting the host institution for cross registration related dates and deadlines and determining which office(s) are responsible for approving your form.
 Some institutions require cross registration requests weeks before the start of classes and reserve the right to reject a cross registration request based on their deadline and course capacity limitations.

 - You will be responsible for the attendance and meeting academic requirements of the course even if home and host calendars do not coincide.

-- Enrollment changes may impact your eligibility for financial aid for the current term and/or future terms, (e.g. dropping below full-time).
+- Enrollment changes may impact your eligibility for financial aid for the current semester/term and/or future terms, (e.g. dropping below full-time).
 Please consult your Home Financial Aid Office regarding academic eligibility for financial aid, including satisfactory academic progress standards.